Push Mower Buying Guide

 Bail Lever

-Mowers are either pushed by force or have automated front or rear wheel drive.
-Manual push designs are better for small flat lawns less than 4000 square feet.
+Mowers are pushed by force or have automated front or rear wheel drive.
+Manual push designs are better for small, flat lawns of less than 4000 square feet.
 Most electric mowers are push-driven, but Ego introduced self-propelled units a few years ago.
 Self-propelled lawnmowers are better for medium lawns.
-Rear-wheel drive mowers are the best when mowing on hills, since they have the most traction, while a front-wheel drive is ideal for flat lawns and offers more control.
+Rear-wheel drive mowers are the best when mowing on HLS since they have the most traction, while a front-wheel drive is ideal for flat lawns and offers more control.

 Drive Control